 The more one tries to serve the self, the small self – a false belief and a feeling – the more it grows.
-The less one is focused on serving or helping a false idea, and instead stop holding it, and earnestly understanding what is real (via reason and intuition, resulting in insight), the happier one is as a seeming self.
+And conversely, the less one is focused on serving or helping a false idea, and instead stop holding it, and are earnestly understanding what is real (via reason and intuition, resulting in insight), the happier one is as a seeming self.
 The “self” becomes more transparent, less “a thing”, less of concern.
 It becomes an ephemera no longer worthy of so much focus interest and worry.
 Life becomes lighter, happier, freer, more loving and harmonious, naturally.
 No effort (or less effort) is spent supporting, propping up and defending a false sense of self.

 Yes, these are the end days.

 I am saying that in jest of course.